Naqsh-e Rajab

 Naqsh-e Rajab (نقش رجب, /fa/) is an archaeological site west of Istakhr and about 5 km north of Persepolis in Fars province, Iran.
+Naqsh-e Rajab is the site of four limestone rockface inscriptions and rock-cut bas-reliefs that date to the early Sasanian Empire.

 Together with Naqsh-e Rostam, which lies 2.5 km away, the site is part of the Marvdasht cultural complex which itself is a tentative candidate for World Heritage Site status.